-Revolutionary youth in Iran are promised the violence that opens the pathway to martyrdom, salvation, futures, the 'true' fulfilment of Iranian citizenship, and the return of Messiah/Mahdi.
-The promise turns violence into the conduit of a set of felt relationships, where past, present, and future find meanings and continuity.
-The promise of violence is the Islamic Republic's yardstick with which to measure the citizenship and commitment of revolutionaries, inducing in them an improved way of being and instilling in them the substance to stand apart from the rest of Iranians, who oppose Islamism and militancy.
-This book is an ethnography of revolutionaries and Shia militancy, and depicts violence becoming the promissory something that is passed around among revolutionaries to bolster their commitments to Shi'ism, armed 'resistance', and the notion of citizenship per the Islamic Republic.
-Revolutionaries' political sensibilities, regardless of their age, social class, and generation, are configured in different scales by doing violence in the name of the state that claims to be the place-holder for the Messiah and his last war.
-The promise of violence is a political anthropology of the Islamic Republic of Iran utilising the 'collective' memory of Iran-Iraq War framed by Shi'ism, Shia Islamism, and its culture of martyrdom to articulate the promise and reticulate revolutionaries in doing violence.
+Revolutionaries of the Islamic Republic commemorating wars and martyrs alongside the Islamic Republic of Iran does not constitute merely an act of engaging with the past and its 'collective' memory.
+Commemorations speak of a future that can only be brought into being by the force of violence.
+This violence is promised to revolutionaries whose 'collective' memory is aligned with the state, who envision the future just like the state and read the past just like the state.
+This promise of violence is a promise of martyrdom, the 'true' fulfilment of Iranian citizenship, and a socially just future in which the Messiah has returned.
+Therefore, violence becomes the conduit of a set of felt relationships, wherein the past, present, and future find meanings and continuity.
+This book ethnographically depicts violence becoming the promissory 'something' that is passed around among revolutionaries to bolster their commitments to Shi'ism, armed 'resistance', and the Islamic Republic's notion of citizenship.
+Revolutionaries' political sensibilities, regardless of their age, social class, and generation, are configured at different scales by their acts of violence in the name of the state; a state that claims to be the placeholder for the Messiah and his last war.
+The promise of violence is a political anthropology of how the Islamic Republic of Iran utilises the 'collective' memory of the Iran-Iraq War - framed by Shi'ism, Shia Islamism, and its culture of martyrdom - to articulate the promise of violence and recruit revolutionaries into doing violence.

 The Promise of Violence : Collective Memory and the Making of Revolutionaries in Iran